gagandeepsingh101/entertainment-app/README.md

 ### Database Design
 You can visit Database Design from [here](https://docs.google.com/document/d/1iWpAIfILl7cN4DK83MJfC0teh3CVMQW79ts3X503EkQ/edit?usp=sharing)

+## Note
+If tmdb api is not working then change your system dns according to [this](https://www.isitdownrightnow.com/themoviedb.org.html)

 ## Contributing

 Contributions are welcome!
 Please follow these steps to contribute: